-The PSU can offer financial support through two funds; Emergency Funding and the Childcare Bursary.
+The PSU can offer financial support through two funds; Hardship Fund and the Childcare Bursary.
 We can also offer support in applying for the SAF (Students’ Assistance Fund).
-If you would like to discuss any of these supports, please drop in or make an appointment to speak with me in the PSU office. email@example.com
+If you would like to discuss any of these supports, please just drop in or make an appointment to speak with me in the PSU office (email@example.com).

 For unforeseen expenses, please arrange an appointment with PSU to discuss further.

 Forms now available from the ULPSU office.
 Closing date for application is week 5 of semester 1 and semester 2.

 The Student Assistance Fund (SAF) is funded by the Irish Government and part funded by the European Social Fund (ESF).

 OBJECTIVE AND SCOPE OF THE FUND

 The objective of the Fund is to provide financial support to full-time undergraduate or postgraduate students in need of such support.
 The fund is intended to support students whose participation in higher education would otherwise be at risk as a direct result of financial difficulties.